 Click here to save $55 on your first Airbnb stay.

 If you’re looking for a hostel, I recommend Hostel Inn on Calle Salta, which has a great ambiance and an even better rooftop lake view.

 Also, there is a very active Couchsurfing community in Bariloche, offering weekly meetups and activities as well as couches to sleep on.

 There is a big grocery store in the center called La Anonima on Calle Quaglia between Moreno and Elflein.
 Bring your ID when paying with a credit card.
 Bring your liter beer bottles here to turn in for your deposit back.

 When you find a place to live, be sure to ask your landlord to write down your address for you so you can get it exactly right when passing it on to your favorite people who are going to send you mail.
 Postcards and letters can be delivered to your residence, but packages from foreign countries cannot.
 They must go through customs.
-The mailman will arrive to your door with a slip that needs to be signed for.
-The slip then needs to be taken to the custom offices inside the local post office, which is next to Banco Patagonia on Calle Moreno, number 175.
-The customs office is only open Monday, Wednesday, and Friday from 8:30am – 12:30pm.
+The mailman will arrive at your door with a slip that needs to be signed for.
+The slip then needs to be taken to the customs offices inside the local post office, which is next to Banco Patagonia on Calle Moreno, number 175.
+The customs office is only open Monday, Wednesday, and Friday from 8:30 am – 12:30 pm.

 Before heading to the customs office, make a copy of the ID page of your passport as well as the page that contains your latest stamp into Argentina, because they will ask for this at customs.
 There is a print shop one block east of the post office.